idanoo/SES-Email-Blaster/README.md

 # SES-email-blast

-Used to send bulk test emails for.. purposes
+Used to send bulk test emails for assisting with lowering bounce rates when you have low throughput

 Usage:
 ```